Eldon-NCYG/Data-Job-Market-Analysis-Project/README.md

 The importing process takes a minute max.
 If I were to use the traditional Table Data Import Wizard to import the CSVs into the tables, it would take a couple of hours (I know this because I tried this method at first...).

-#### Unified Job-Skill-Connector View
+## Unified Job-Skill-Connector View

-To connect each job posting to its associated skills and each skill to its broader category, I created a unified SQL view that encapsulates the full many‑to‑many relationship across the schema.
-Instead of repeatedly writing long join statements, this view provides a single, analysis‑ready structure that downstream tools can query directly.
+To perform analysis involving both job postings and their associated skills, I created a unified SQL view that encapsulates the many‑to‑many relationship across the schema.
+(Queries that don't involve job skills can use the `job_postings` table)

 ```
 CREATE OR REPLACE VIEW v_job_skill_analysis AS